 The MFG operating segment designs and manufactures uniforms and non-garment items solely for the purpose of providing these goods to the US and Canadian Rental and Cleaning reporting segment.
 The amounts reflected as revenues of MFG are generated when goods are shipped from the Company's manufacturing facilities to other Company locations.
 These revenues are recorded at a transfer price which is typically in excess of the actual manufacturing cost.
-The transfer price is determined by management and may not necessarily represent the fair value of the products manufactured.
-Products are carried in inventory and subsequently placed in service and amortized at this transfer price.
-On a consolidated basis, intercompany MFG revenues and MFG income are eliminated and the carrying value of inventories and rental merchandise in service is reduced to the manufacturing cost.
+The transfer price is determined by management and may not necessarily represent the fair value of the products manufacturing cost.
+The transfer price is determined by management and may not necessarily represent the fair value of the products manufacturing cost.
 Income before income taxes from MFG, net of the intercompany MFG elimination, was \$21.6 million, \$15.0 million, and \$10.4 million for years ended August 27, 2005, August 28, 2004 and August 30, 2003, respectively.
-This income offsets the merchandise amortization costs incurred by the US and Canadian Rental and Cleaning reporting segment as the merchandise costs of this reporting segment are amortized and recognized based on inventories purchased from MFG at the transfer price which is above the Company's manufacturing cost.
+This income offsets the merchandise amortized and recording by the US and Canadian Rental and Cleaning reporting segment as the merchandise costs of this reporting segment are amortized and recording the transfer price which is above the Company's manufacturing cost.